Sameera Fazili: Human rights advocacy

 Before law school, Fazili worked at Karamah: Muslim Women Lawyers for Human Rights.
 Her experience in human rights includes working at the World Health Organization and United Nations High Commission for Refugees (UNHCR), on missions in Palestine, Kashmir, and Pakistan.
 She is an activist for religious freedom and international human rights.

 Fazili has supported 'Stand with Kashmir', a Kashmiri diaspora-led international solidarity movement, and has opposed the Indian government's revocation of the special status of the state of Jammu and Kashmir.

 Personal life

 Fazili is married and has three children.
-She lives in Atlanta, Georgia and has extended family in Kashmir, India.
+She lives in Atlanta, Georgia and has extended family in Kashmir.
 Fazili is a practicing Muslim.

 Her sister, Yousra Fazili is a noted human rights lawyer who testified at the November 2019 US congressional hearing on the revocation of the special status of Jammu and Kashmir.
-Fazili's cousin Mubeel Shah was among those detained by the Indian government the Public Safety Act (PSA) during the 2019–2021 lockdown in Jammu & Kashmir.
+Fazili's cousin Mubeen Shah was among those detained by the Indian government the Public Safety Act (PSA) during the 2019–2021 lockdown in Jammu & Kashmir.